Labor and employment law in Portugal are governed by the Portuguese Constitution, the Labor Code, and Labor Procedural Code.

 - 37.5% for subsequent hours or fraction thereof in a working day;

 - 50% per hour worked during a weekly rest day or bank holiday.

+In addition to compensation, if employees work overtime on a mandatory weekly rest day, they are entitled to a day of paid rest on one of the following 3 days.
 Overtime is limited to 175 hours per year for employees of small companies and 150 hours per year for larger companies.
 Overtime performed by part-time workers is limited to 80 hours per year, although it may increase to 130 hours per year with an individual written agreement and 200 hours per year with a collective agreement.
 Employers must report the amount of overtime performed by employees to the Ministry of Strategy and Planning.
 Employers may only require employees to work overtime: